cvat-ai/cvat/cvat-data/src/js/3rdparty/README.md

 ## 3rdparty components

-These files are from the [FMpeg JS](https://github.com/phoboslab/jsmpeg) repository:
+These files are from the [JSMpeg](https://github.com/phoboslab/jsmpeg) repository:
 - buffer.js
 - decoder.js
 - jsmpeg.js